chrisvrose/jack/README.md

 Its kinda fun to run this script as Cleverbot will repond.
 Use at your own discretion because if you use this, you will lose all your popularity (If you have any) in hangouts.

 ### Things to know

-* The queue of pending episodes are stored in `data.js` in json format, which is automatically generated if it doesn't exist.
-Feel free to edit it, just maintain the structure.

 * refresh_token.txt contains the OAuth 2.0 token that lets the bot sign in as your given (or provided) user.
 Delete it, but you'll have to login again.